• Skip to main content

 Ingredients You Need To Make This Recipe

 • Red potatoes.
 Red potatoes are waxy and will not become too mushy once boiled, making them perfect for this potato salad.
+Red potatoes also work great for my fried potatoes with smoked sausage.

 • Mayonnaise.
 To create a creamy dressing to coat the potatoes.
 I recommend Duke's mayonnaise!